sprout-laravel/docs/installation.md

 - [Cookies][9]
 - [Sessions][10]

+> [!WARNING]
+> Some service overrides will have limitations, restrictions or possibly additional configuration steps.
+> Please read the documentation of your choice in full.

 By default, all are enabled and in an appropriate order.
 Since you've already asked yourself which parts of Laravel need to be made tenant-aware, you'll know which to comment out/delete, if any.